 We believe marriage is a gift from God and look forward to helping you prepare for this very special celebration.

 To begin the process of reserving KHC for your wedding please complete our online application.

 KHC is committed to helping you honor the life of your loved one.
 We have experienced staff pastors that will walk with you during your time of grief and will help you plan a memorial service that will bring honor to their memory.

 To begin the process of reserving KHC for your loved one’s service please contact Annie Chase at .

 Other Outside Events

-Baby Dedications are designed not to make much of the parents or the child, but rather to focus on Christ.
-By participating, parents are publically declaring their need for Christ’s help, and the church is corporately praying that these children will one day love Christ above all things and agreeing to come alongside the parents.
+Child Dedications are designed not to make much of the parents or the child, but rather to focus on Christ.
+By participating, parents are publicly declaring their need for Christ’s help, and the church is corporately praying that these children will one day love Christ above all things and agreeing to come alongside the parents.